EtheaDev/DBAwareLabeledComponents/README.md

 ﻿# DBAwareLabeledComponents [![License](https://img.shields.io/badge/License-Apache%202.0-yellowgreen.svg)](https://opensource.org/licenses/Apache-2.0)

-Classic Delphi-VCL Editors plus a Boundary-Label (DB-Aware and Standard) including NumberBox, plus an Extended DbGrid
+An extended TDBGrid plus classic Delphi-VCL Editors with Boundary-Label (DB-Aware and Standard) including NumberBox

 ### Actual official version 1.2.1 (VCL)

-With this small library of VCL components it is possible to have the classic VCL editors (standard and data-aware) with the addition of a "label" attached to the component itself (like the native component TLabeledEdit).

-It is no longer necessary to keep the Label "connected" and "aligned" by hand to the editor: on every component you can specify 3 simple properties:
-- BoundCaption
-- BoundLabel.Labelposition
-- BoundCaption.LabelSpacing (default 1)

-The label can be positioned in 12 alignements:
-**lpTopLeft, lpTopCenter, lpTopRight, lpBottomLeft, lpBottomCenter, lpBottomRight, lpLeftTop, lpLeftMiddle, lpLeftBottom, lpRightTop, lpRightMiddle, lpRightBottom**

-## PLUS: An advanced TDbGrid component
+An advanced TDbGrid component:

-TLabeledDbGrid is an advanced version of classic TDbGrid with the boundary Label, plus some extra features:
+TLabeledDbGrid is an advanced version of classic TDbGrid with a boundary Label, plus some extra features:
 - ShowSortOrder: shows an indicator of sorting column
 - Embedeed CheckBox for boolean fields
 - Incremental search, when typing into a ReadOnly DbGrid